-Non-executive directors continue to constructively challenge and help develop the strategy for business operations and review the performance of Management.
-To facilitate a more effective check on Management, non-executive directors also meet regularly without Management's presence.
+Non-executive directors, led by the Lead Independent Director, continue to constructively challenge and help develop the strategy for business operations and review the performance of Management.
+To facilitate a more effective check on Management, non-executive directors also meet regularly without Management's presence and whereby any feedback at such meetings are provided to the Board.
 Non-executive directors also meet with Management and visit overseas offices regularly to gain a better understanding of the pressures and opportunities faced by the Group and to provide support and direction.